 Cyber security roles, IT security roles, InfoSec roles, Computer security roles…

-On a side note, the industry still hasn’t decided on a standard, so this applies to cybersecurity roles, cyber security roles, IT security roles, infosec roles, or even computer security roles.
+On a side note, the industry still hasn’t decided on a standard, so this applies to cybersecurity roles, cyber security roles, IT security roles, infosec roles, computer security roles or even information security team roles and responsibilities.
 However you name it, it falls within the same cyber security job descriptions.
 An IT security role at one company might be the same as an InfoSec role at another.
 I plan to explain this in more detail in a future article.